TariqAHassan/EasyMoney/README.md

 1. [Consumer price index (2010 = 100)]
        * Source: International Monetary Fund (IMF), International Financial Statistics.
        	* Notes:
-       		1. ALL INFLATION-RELATED RESULTS OBTAINED FROM EASYMONEY (INCLUDING, BUT NOT NECESSARILY LIMITED TO, INFLATION RATE AND NORMALIZATION) ARE
-       		   THE RESULT OF CALCULATIONS BASED ON IMF DATA.
-THESE RESULTS ARE NOT A DIRECT REPORTING OF IMF-PROVIDED DATA.
+       		1. All inflation-related results obtained from easymoney (including, but not necessarily limited to, inflation rate and normalization) are the result of calculations based on IMF data. these results are not a direct reporting of IMF-provided data
 2. [Euro foreign exchange reference rates - European Central Bank]
        * Source: European Central Bank (ECB).
        	* Notes:
        		1. The ECB data used here can be obtained directly from the link provided above.
        		2. Rates are updated by the ECB around 16:00 CET.
-       		3. The ECB states, clearly, that usage for transaction purposes is strongly discouraged.
+       		3. The ECB states, clearly, that usage of this data for transaction purposes is strongly discouraged.
-       		   This sentiment is echoed here; ***as stated above, this tool is intended to be for information purposes only***.
+       		   This sentiment is echoed here; as stated above, ***this tool is intended to be for information purposes only***.
-       		4. ALL EXCHANGE RATE-RELATED RESULTS OBTAINED FROM EASYMONEY (INCLUDING, BUT NOT NECESSARILY LIMITED TO, CURRENCY CONVERSION AND NORMALIZATION) ARE
-       		   THE RESULT OF CALCULATIONS BASED ON ECB DATA.
-THESE RESULTS ARE NOT A DIRECT REPORTING OF ECB-PROVIDED DATA.
+       		4. All exchange rate-related results obtained from easymoney (including, but not necessarily limited to, currency conversion and normalization) are the result of calculations based on ECB data.
+       		   These results are not a direct reporting of ECB-provided data..

 <sup>†</sup>Sherouse, Oliver (2014).
 Wbdata.
 Arlington, VA.